The Company: Avon

 Startup Cost: $20

-There’s plenty of reviews floating around the web for this company but it’s hard to find one that isn’t from a disgruntled former associate or someone trying to get you to join through them.
-This is my totally unbiased Avon business opportunity review and it will help you decide if this is right for you.
+There's plenty of reviews floating around the web for this company but it's hard to find one that isn't from a disgruntled former associate or someone trying to get you to join through them.
+This is my totally unbiased Avon business opportunity review will help you make your own mind up.

 The company was founded in 1886 by David McConnell as a household, cosmetics and personal care product selling organisation.
 They have since grown to over $8.9 billion globally with over 6.4 million sales reps.

 Avon distributes it's products through door to door campaigns and a replicated 'e-store' using the multi level marketing structure.
 According to Avon's 2014 annual report the company's revenue has been falling steadily each year since 2012 which is not a good sign.
 They still have a solid amount of annual revenue but the trend is not looking very promising.

 The products consist of makeup, personal and household care and are mainly targeted towards women.
 I'm no expert in the cosmetics department so I can't really speculate as to how good or cost effective these products are.

 To learn more about their product range I recommend checking out their latest catalogue.

 The opportunity is marketed as a way for women to look beautiful, be empowered and then share this excitement with others.
 They primarily focus on door to door campaigns and give reps a replicated online store to sell products online.

 Apparently your income potential is 'limitless' and it looks like a pretty fun way for women (or men) interested in makeup to build a business.
 You can make money with Avon but rest assured it will not be anywhere near as easy and 'care free' as the marketing material suggests.

 Compensation plans can be pretty confusing to understand at the best of times and Avon doesn't give people a very clear explanation of this on their website, rather they just give people a very simplified overview of some of what is involved.
 Here's what I found...